kakone/VLC.MediaElement/README.md

 # VLC.MediaElement for UWP
 MediaElement clone powered by VLC.

-It's just a little control (a x86 and x64 Windows Runtime Component - the ARM version will be added soon), all the hard work is done by [VLC](https://code.videolan.org/videolan/vlc-winrt).
+It's just a little control (a Windows Runtime Component), all the hard work is done by [VLC](https://code.videolan.org/videolan/vlc-winrt).
 So, thanks to the VLC team !

 ## Usage
 Requires Windows 10 Anniversary Edition and matching Windows SDK.